MiguelCastillo/belty/README.md

 #### isMatch(input, criteria)

-Recursively matches properties in an input object to a criteria object.
+Deeply compares (matches) properties in an object to a criteria.
 When matching items in an array, the index position is taken into account.

 - **@param** {object | array | string | number} input - Object to check the criteria against
 - **@param** {object | array | string | number} criteria - Object with all the data to match against